23AIBox/DualGPT-AB/README.md

 By modeling the relationship between sequences and these properties, the Prior GPT learns how property conditions can guide sequence generation.

+You should first download the dataset and place it under `data/OAS/` as
+`data/OAS/oas_train.csv` and `data/OAS/oas_test.csv`.

+To train the Prior GPT, run the following command:
 ```
 python train_prior.py --n_epochs 10 --lr 1e-3 --seed 42 --max_len 14 --con_num 3 --output_dir <output_model_params_path>
 ```